decadenza/OldStyleDigitalClock/README.md

 - Powered by 3 x AA 1.2 rechargeable batteries.
 - Optional solar cell power arrangement.

+## PCB printing
+A standard 2-layer PCB is used.
+You may use the [FabricationOutput.zip](FabricationOutput.zip) file directly to order the PCM from your supplier.
+It contains the necessary Gerbers and drill files.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).